Spain Passes China in Infections; Trump Extends US Lockdown

 In an abrupt turnaround, President Donald Trump extended lockdown measures across the United States as deaths in New York from the new coronavirus passed 1,000.
 Spain on Monday became the third country to surpass China in infections after the United States and Italy.

-With a population of only 47 million to China's 1.4 billion, Spain’s tally of infections reached 85,195 on Monday, a rise of 8% from the previous day.
-Spain also reported 812 new deaths in the last day, raising its overall fatalities from the virus to 7,300.
+With a population of only 47 million to China's 1.4 billion, Spain’s tally of infections reached 85,195, an 8% rise from the previous day.
+Spain also reported 812 new deaths, raising its overall virus death toll to 7,300.

 In a situation unimaginable only a month ago, Italian officials were cheered when they reported only 756 deaths in one day.